Sainsbury's: Subsidiaries

-Sainsbury's Bank
+Sainsbury's Money

 In 1997, Sainsbury's Bank was established – a joint venture between J Sainsbury plc and the Bank of Scotland, later a part of the Lloyds Banking Group.
 Services offered include car, life, home, pet and travel insurance as well as health cover, loans, credit cards, savings accounts and individual savings accounts.
 On 8 May 2013, Sainsbury's announced it would buy the 50% share in the business owned by Lloyds Banking Group.
 In October 2024, Sainsbury's announced the sale of its personal loans, credit cards and savings business to NatWest, which completed on 1 May 2025.

 On 30 July 2024, it was announced that the company's Travel Money bureau de change business had been sold to Irish financial services firm Fexco.

+In July 2026, Sainsbury's Bank ceased to be a retail bank and was rebranded as Sainsbury's Money.

 Sainsbury's Energy

-Founded in 2011, Sainsbury's Energy is a virtual utility provider in partnership with nPower who offer gas and electricity.
+Founded in 2011, Sainsbury's Energy is a virtual utility provider in partnership with nPower, which offers gas and electricity.
 Sainsbury's no longer have face-to-face salespeople in-store, but there are leaflets and posters etc. advertising Sainsbury's Energy in its supermarkets.
 Sainsbury's Energy was previously supplied by British Gas; the agreement ended in 2019 with nPower commencing supply from February. nPower in November 2019 was acquired by E.On Group as part of the acquisition of Innogy which led to E.On Next being the supplier for Sainsbury's Energy as of July 2020.

 Argos

 The company was founded in 1972 and its Green Shield Stamps catalogue shops were rebranded as Argos beginning in July 1974.
+Sainsbury's has agreed to sell Argos to Swift Partners, a company created for the purpose of the acquisition, with the transaction expected to complete in February 2027.

 Habitat

-Habitat is a furniture store, it was acquired by Sainsbury's in 2019, all standalone shops closed and now the brand soley exists as a replacement for Sainsbury's home in their supermarkets.
+Habitat is a furniture store, it was acquired by Sainsbury's in 2019, all standalone shops closed and now the brand solely exists as a replacement for Sainsbury's home in their supermarkets.
 Its larger sets of furniture are now provided by Argos, another one of Sainsbury's brands.